Tracy Does Conan: Production

 Rachel Dratch, longtime comedy partner and fellow Saturday Night Live alumna of Fey, was originally cast to portray Jenna.
 Dratch played the role in the show's original pilot, but in August 2006, Jane Krakowski was announced as Dratch's replacement.
 Executive producer Lorne Michaels announced that while Dratch would not be playing a series regular, she would appear in various episodes in a different role.
 In this episode, she played a hallucination of Tracy's, which he called Blue Dude.

 Chris Parnell, who played Dr. Leo Spaceman in this episode, has appeared in the main cast of Saturday Night Live, a weekly sketch comedy series which airs on NBC in the United States.
 Tina Fey was the head writer on Saturday Night Live from 1999 until 2006.
 Various other cast members of Saturday Night Live have appeared on 30 Rock.
 These cast members include: Rachel Dratch, Fred Armisen, Kristen Wiig, Will Forte, Jason Sudeikis and Molly Shannon.
 Tina Fey and Tracy Morgan have both been part of the main cast of Saturday Night Live.
 Alec Baldwin has also hosted Saturday Night Live seventeen times, the highest number of episodes of any host of the series.

 Star Wars is frequently referenced in 30 Rock, beginning with the pilot episode where Tracy Jordan is seen shouting that he is a Jedi.
 Liz Lemon admits to being a huge fan of Star Wars, saying that she had watched it many times with Pete Hornberger, and saying she dressed up as the Star Wars character Princess Leia during four Halloweens.
 Fey, a fan of Star Wars herself, said that the weekly Star Wars joke or reference "started happening organically" when the crew realized that they had a Star Wars reference "in almost every show".
 Fey said that from then on "it became a thing where [they] tried to keep it going", and that even though they could not include one in every episode, they still had a "pretty high batting average".
 Fey attributed most of the references to Robert Carlock, who she described as "the resident expert".
 Star Wars is referenced in this episode when Tracy Jordan takes on the identity of the character Chewbacca.

-The episode briefly features actress Aubrey Plaza, who would later appear on the NBC show Parks and Recreation, as an NBC page – a job she actually held at the time.
+The episode briefly features actress Aubrey Plaza in her first television appearance, as an NBC page – a job she actually held at the time.